Campaigns

 Climate Accountability

 HPHC is a member of the Minnesota Climate Accountability Coalition working to hold fossil fuel companies accountable for the health impacts of climate change.
 Minnesota Attorney General Keith Ellison filed a consumer protection lawsuit against ExxonMobil, Koch Industries, and the American Petroleum Institute for their decades of deception regarding the climate impacts of their product and the harm their lies caused to the people of Minnesota.
-The voices of health professionals are critical in holding fossil fuel companies accountable for the harm they caused to the health of Minnesotans.
+The voices of health professionals are critical in holding fossil fuel companies accountable for the harm caused to the health of Minnesotans.